 New Siblings Can Trigger Separation Anxiety (and Sleep Regressions)

-Being replaced by the new baby is a huge concern for your older child.
-In their minds, they aren’t getting the same amount of attention, cuddles, and they are trying to figure out why the baby’s getting all of the attention now.
+Being replaced by a new baby is a huge concern for your older child.
+In their minds, they aren’t getting the same amount of attention, and cuddles and they are trying to figure out why the baby’s getting all of the attention now.

 It can be hard for them to see why that is – they’re just seeing that they’re not getting the same attention that they’re accustomed to.
 This can trigger general anxiety or separation anxiety.